intranda/goobi-plugin-workflow-yerusha-aim25/docs/index_en.md

 ---
-title: YerushaAim25
+title: Data transfer from AIM25
 identifier: intranda_workflow_yerusha_aim25
-description: Workflow Plugin to check and dowload AIM25 for new EAD datasets and create goobi workflow processes for them
+description: Workflow Plugin to check and dowload new EAD datasets from AIM25 and to create Goobi processes
 published: true
 ---

 ## Introduction
 This is a technical documentation for the YerushaAim25 Goobi workflow plugin.
-It checks AIM25 for new EAD datasets, downloads them and creates goobi workflow processes for them.
+It checks AIM25 for new EAD datasets, downloads them and creates Goobi processes for them.

 ## Installation
 In order to use the plugin, the following files must be installed: